ErikHilbert1/cardboard-theme/README.md

 Default niri with Mod+< (less) for toggling waybar and Mod+Shift+S for screenshots and Mod+Ctrl+S for screenshot-screen instead.
 Be sure to change them if you are not a fan.

 # Firefox
 Currectly, it is kind of ugly, sorry.
-Hopefully, it will be better soon.
+Hopefully, the auto-update thing will work and it will be better soon.

 # Icons
 I might make some in the future for this theme when I have the time.